JulianaAbreu/iddog/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can Install the dependencies with the command:
+### `npm install`

+Run project:

 ### `npm start`